Yarahmadzai tribe: History

-This tribe originates from the hills of Sibi, East Balochistan, where a famous Baloch King Mir Chakar Khan Rind hails from.
-The tribe had migrated to the Sarhad plateau in the beginning of the 18th century, have expanded since then, while becoming one of the most prominent and powerful tribes in the region of Sarhad.
+This tribe originates from the hills of Sibi, East Balochistan, The tribe had migrated to the Sarhad plateau in the beginning of the 18th century, have expanded since then, while becoming one of the most prominent and powerful tribes in the region of Sarhad.
 Before the arrival of the Yarahmadzais, Khash was mainly populated by the Kurds.
 The Kurds were originally sent to the Sarhad region of Balochistan by Abbas the Great as a part of his policy to weaken rebellious Baloch tribes through removing them from their local territories.
 As the Yarahmadzai tribe established themselves in Sarhad, the tribe grew larger and became more powerful.
 This tribe was seen as a big threat to representatives of the rulers established in Western Balochistan, as well as in the regions of Bampur and Khash.
 Unlike neighboring Baloch tribes, particularly in Southern Balochistan, the Yarahmadzais never recognized nor served foreign governors of the Sarhad region.
 Instead, they had established their own political leader, the Sardar, who was a representative for the tribe.
 Several disputes occurred between the Gamshadzai sub-tribe of the Yarahmadzais and the Kurds, once resulting in the Kurds being driven out from the Sarhad region, and giving up the area to the Yarahmadzais.

 According to Percy Molesworth Sykes, the Yarahmadzai became the most influential tribe under the notorious Sardar Jiand Khan of Sarhad, where 50 families controlled over 1,000 families; next in importance were the Rekis who aggregated over 600 families.
 This tribe would mostly gain income through banditry, from predatory raiding of livestock, goods, and slaves outside Sarhad, mostly from Kerman and Jiroft areas.